 The question is should you be concerned with upfront payments with SEO Projects?
 This is the golden question that everyone asks but always hesitate to proceed.
 The answer is, if the service provider is legitimate, means having a physical office within your reach, proper contact information, business registration and they always keep transparency as their business policy, then there shouldn’t be problem with any kind of payment.
 Of course it’s up to a considerable business negotitation to make a good business deal.

 6. How will you optimize our content?

 It’s the buzziest buzz phrase of the last few years: “Content is king!”

 As much as we’re sick of hearing it and saying it, content is really important.
 When choosing an SEO agency, make sure they are going to enhance your content and find out how.

-You need to know few things such as will you create new copy or work with our existing content?
+You need to know a few things such as will you create a new copy or work with our existing content?
 How do you optimize content and why is it important?
 Will you be creating new landing pages as part of the contract?

 7. Can I meet the team assigned to my project?